Quantum Logic Gate Synthesis as a Markov Decision Process: Compilation of single-qubit gates

 \subsection{Optimal Gate Compilation Sequences}

 Solving the constructed MDP through policy iteration, we arrive at the optimal policy just as before.
-We now chain the optimal policies together to form optimal gate compilation sequences, accounting for the fact that while the dynamics of our constructed MDP are stochastic, the underlying evolution of the unitary states are deterministic.
-The procedure we use for starting with the identity gate and terminating, with some accuracy, at the target state is outlined in pseudo-code below.\\
+We now chain the optimal policies together to form optimal gate compilation sequences, accounting for the fact that while the dynamics of our constructed MDP is stochastic, the underlying evolution of the unitary states is deterministic.
+The procedure we use for starting with the identity gate and terminating, with some accuracy, at the target state is outlined in pseudo-code in Algorithm~\ref{alg:opt-prog}, where the length of the largest sequence $K$ is dictated by Eq.~\ref{eqn:MDP-steady-state}, and in our experiments we took 100 rollouts.

 The accuracy with which we would obtain the minimum length action sequence in Algorithm (\ref{alg:opt-prog}) need not necessarily satisfy the bound $\epsilon$ set by the reward criterion, $r=1$ for $|q - q^{\star}| < \epsilon$, for reasoning similar to the shuffling discussed in the context of state preparation above.
 This is why we require Algorithm (\ref{alg:opt-prog}) to report the minimum length action sequence that also satisfies the precision bound.
 In practice, we found that this was typically an unnecessary requirement and even when the precision bound was not satisfied, the precision did not stray too far from the bound.
-It should be emphasized that due to the shuffling effect, there is no a priori guarantee that optimal-sequence returned by Algorithm (\ref{alg:opt-prog}) need even exist, since the precision bound is not guaranteed to exist, and the only bound we can safely set is $|q - q^{\star}| \lesssim \Delta_{bin} k$, where $k$ is the number of actions in the sequence that prepares $q$.
-In practice however, we find the algorithm to work quite well in producing optimal sequences that correspond to the shortest possible gate sequences to prepare the target quaternions $q^{\star}$.\\
+It should be emphasized that due to the shuffling effect, there is no a priori guarantee that optimal-sequence returned by Algorithm (\ref{alg:opt-prog}) need even exist, since the precision bound is not guaranteed to exist, and the only bound we can safely set is $|q - q^{\star}| \lesssim \Delta_{\text{bin}} k$, where $k$ is the number of actions in the sequence that prepares $q$.
+In practice however, we find the algorithm to work quite well in producing optimal sequences that correspond to the shortest possible gate sequences to prepare the target quaternions $q^{\star}$.

 To benchmark the compilation sequences found by this procedure, we find shortest gate sequences for compilation to some specified precision using a brute-force search that yields the smallest gate sequence that satisfies $|q - q^{\star}| < \epsilon$ for some $\epsilon > 0$ with the smallest value of $|q - q^{\star}|$, where $q$ is the prepared quaternion and $q^{\star}$ is the target quaternion.
-This brute-force procedure can be described in pseudo-code as follows.
+This brute-force procedure can be described in pseudo-code as in Algorithm~\ref{alg:brute-force}.